xvdp/mip-splatting/README.md

 ***load_images_mode=0***

 * Can train with unlimited number of larger images.
-* Nearly matches speed to preloading on GPUs on small images with 10 workers.
-Single process PIL requires ~35ms/Mpix increasing linearly with size.
-Multiprocessing may be bottlenecked at some image size but as training loop time increases quadratically with image size, above 10Mpix loading from disk is again usable.
+*Single process PIL requires ~35ms/Mpix increasing linearly with size.
+When multiprocessed images of 1MPix and smaller load at competitive speeds, but even though training iteration increases quadratically loading bottlenecks slow this method wrt to h5 by ~50%.

 ### load into GPU: original default
 ***load_images_mode=1*** orignal code, store to memory.